rewardenv/docker-toolbox-extended/README.md

 # docker-toolbox-extended

-A docker toolbox image based on rewardenv/docker-toolbox with these addtional tools included:
+A docker toolbox image based on rewardenv/docker-toolbox with these additional tools included:
 - awscli
 - google-cloud-sdk
 - python3